 - · the specific tape

-- the specific drive
+- · the specific drive

 - · the interaction of the tape and drive

-- 1. You can determine the specific cartridge and drive involved in the problem by selecting the Details button. - 2.
+- 1. Determine the specific cartridge and drive involved in the problem selecting the Details button. - 2.
 Retry the operation with the same cartridge in the same drive. - 3.
 If the retry attempt fails, copy data to a new cartridge. - 4.
 Restart the current operation using a different cartridge. - 5.
 If the problem remains unresolved, contact Service.